-PROBLEM POSSIBLE CAUSE A. Machine fails to operate when started initially1 , 2, 5, 7, 16, 24 B. Machine loses power after operating satisfactorily initially 8, 10, 14, 16, 24 C. Loss of power in lift or crowd cylin- der, but other cylinders function properly 23, 25, 30 D. Loss of power in any one cylinder in- cluding lift and crowd 2, 13, 23, 25, 26 E. Loss of power or loss of cushioning action in swing cylinders, but other cylinders function properly 3, 23, 24, 26, 27 F. Maximum swing action can not be obtained 12, 15 G. Slow operation of machine (lack of power) all cylinders 4, 6, 14, 16, 24 H. Spongy or jerking action of cylinders and/or noisy operation 1, 3, 4, 5 I. Lift, crowd, or bucket cylinders drop under load when control spools are shifted from neutral 28, 30 J. Load drops or settles 8, 10, 13, 26, 28 K. Leaky cylinders 10, 11, 12, 13 L. Leaky valve 8, 16, 17, 29 M. Sticky valve spool 17, 20, 21, 22 N. Unable to push valve spool in 7, 18, 20, 21, 22 O. Spring centered spools do not return to neutral 8, 19, 20, 21, 22
+PROBLEM POSSIBLE CAUSE A. Machine fails to operate when started initially B. Machine loses power after operating satisfactorily initially C. Loss of power in lift or crowd cylin- der, but other cylinders function properly D. Loss of power in any one cylinder in- cluding lift and crowd E. Loss of power or loss of cushioning action in swing cylinders, but other cylinders function properly F. Maximum swing action can not be obtained G. Slow operation of machine (lack of power) all cylinders H. Spongy or jerking action of cylinders and/or noisy operation I. Lift, crowd, or bucket cylinders drop under load when control spools are shifted from neutral J. Load drops or settles K. Leaky cylinders L. Leaky valve8, 16, 17, 29 M. Sticky valve spool N. Unable to push valve spool in O. Spring centered spools do not return to neutral

 POSSIBLE CAUSE: AND CORRECTION - 1.
-Low oil level in reservoir fill reservoir to proper level.
-2. No oil supply to machine oil is not being diverted from the prime mover hydraulic system.
+Low oil level in reservoir ofill reservoir to proper level.
+2. No oil supply to machine .oil is not being diverted from the prime mover hydraulic system.
 Be sure that the proper controls are actuated on the prime mover.
-3. Air in system bleed all circuits of air by operating machine at maximum oil flow and through full movements.
-Oil viscosity too heavy, or oil is not at operating temperature. use recommended hydraulic fluid.
+3. Air in system .bleed all circuits of air by operating machine at maximum oil flow and through full movements.
+Oil viscosity too heavy, or oil is not at operating temperature. .use recommended hydraulic fluid.
 Run machine until oil reaches operating temperature.
-5. Pump not running check pump drive to be sure it is engaged.
-6. Insufficient pumping advance engine throttle.
-7. Improper hose connection hoses are hooked up correctly.
+5. Pump not running .check pump drive to be sure it is engaged.
+6. Insufficient pumping .advance engine throttle.
+7. Improper hose connection .IMPORTANT - Be sure inlet and return hoses are hooked up correctly.
 Improper hook-up will result in damage to the backhoe valve.
-Loose oil line connections, leaks in lines, or broken lines. tighten all hose connections and replace any damaged O-rings at leaking O-ring fittings.
+Loose oil line connections, leaks in lines, or broken lines. .tighten all hose connections and replace any damaged O-rings at leaking O-ring fittings.
 Check and replace any damaged hoses and lines.
-9. Restrictions in oil lines check and replace any damaged hoses and lines.
+9. Restrictions in oil lines .check and replace any damaged hoses and lines.
 Check for pinched hoses.
-10. Oil is bypassing cylinder piston, scored piston, worn piston packing, or defective piston assembly. replace or rebuild the cylinder; replace damaged parts.
-11. Scored piston rods and worn rod guides in cylinder. replace or rebuild the cylinder; replace damaged parts.
-12. Bent piston rod in cylinder replace or rebuild the cylinder; replace damaged parts.
+10. Oil is bypassing cylinder piston, scored piston, worn piston packing, or defective piston assembly.
+11. Scored piston rods and worn rod guides in cylinder. .replace or rebuild the cylinder; replace damaged parts.
+12. Bent piston rod in cylinder .replace or rebuild the cylinder; replace damaged parts.
 13. Worn or damaged rod seals on cylin der; external leaks. repack cylinder.
 Rebuild cylinder, replacing damaged parts as necessary.
-14. Diverter valve on prime mover leak ing externally or bypassing oil in- ternally through valve to reservoir. diverter valve may need rebuilding or replacing.
-15. Something jamming the swing linkage remove interference.
+14. Diverter valve on prime mover leak ing externally or bypassing oil in- ternally through valve to reservoir. .diverter valve may need rebuilding or replacing.